Category: Careers

 About Moore Impact

-Moore Impact, a 501(c)(3) exempt entity, is a Black-founded and woman-led institution.
+Moore Impact, a 501(c)(3) public charity, is a Black-founded and woman-led institution.
 We provide fiscal sponsorship to community leaders and donors, helping them bring to life their vision for a more just world.
-Moore Impact also serves as a sponsoring organization for Donor Advised Funds (DAF), which allows individuals, families, and institutions to create a structured and flexible giving fund from which they can manage all of their grantmaking in the U.S. and abroad.
+We also serve as a sponsoring organization for Donor Advised Funds (DAF), which allows individuals, families, and institutions to create a structured and flexible giving fund from which they can manage all of their grantmaking in the U.S. and abroad.

 About the Opportunity